 While we have been allocating less capital to real estate debt recently given the slowdown in that market, we are still allocating to infrastructure debt.
 We have also been investing in some private placements in the UK, which offer long-dated income and a useful pick-up over public markets.

 But our approach also gives us the flexibility to invest with conviction on the basis of long-term thematic trends when the right opportunities emerge.
-For example, we recently invested in Connected Kerb, an electric vehicle (EV) infrastructure specialist.4 This is a good fit for our approach to investing in real assets aligned to the climate transition, as EV-charging networks will be vital in the road to net zero.
+For example, we recently invested in Connected Kerb, an electric vehicle (EV) infrastructure specialist.
+This is a good fit for our Climate Transition Real Assets strategy, as EV-charging networks will be vital in the road to net zero.
 The key is to combine strong thematic convictions with the flexibility to invest when the time is right.

 Many investors are looking for inflation protection.
 Which markets offer the best prospects of that?